 8.22 Registration Rights Agreement.
-At or prior to the Closing, Parent shall execute and deliver a Registration Rights Agreement in a form to be mutually agreed upon in substance reasonable and customary for transactions of a similar nature, pursuant to which, among other things, Parent will register for resale under the Securities Act Parent Class A Ordinary Shares issued or issuable pursuant to this Agreement (including the Parent Class A Ordinary Shares issuable upon conversion of the Parent Class B Ordinary Shares issued hereunder, the Parent Class A Ordinary Shares issuable upon exercise of the Parent Warrants, any and all earned Contingent Consideration and the Parent Class A Ordinary Shares issuable upon exercise of the Parent Warrants that are issued as Contingent Consideration, and the Parent Class A Ordinary Shares issued pursuant to the PIPE Subscription Agreements).
-Parent and HL shall enter into an amendment to that certain Registration Rights Agreement between HL and certain holders of HL Ordinary Shares and HL Warrants to add Parent as a party, reflect the forfeiture of HL Ordinary Shares by the Sponsors pursuant to Section 1.6, and change all references therein of HL Ordinary Shares to Parent Class A Ordinary Shares and all references therein of HL Warrants to HL Parent Warrants.
+At or prior to the Closing, Parent shall execute and deliver a Registration Rights Agreement in a form to be mutually agreed upon in substance reasonable and customary for transactions of a similar nature, pursuant to which, among other things, Parent will register for resale under the Securities Act Parent Class A Ordinary Shares issued or issuable pursuant to this Agreement (including the Parent Class A Ordinary Shares issuable upon conversion of the Parent Class B Ordinary Shares issuable upon exercise of the Parent Warrants, any and all earned Contingent Consideration and the Parent Class A Ordinary Shares issuable upon exercise of the Parent Warrants, any and all earned Contingent Consideration, and the Parent Class A Ordinary Shares issued pursuant to the PIPE Subscription Agreements).
+Parent and HL shall enter into an amendment to that certain Registration Rights Agreement between HL and certain holders of HL Ordinary Shares and HL Warrants to add Parent as a party, reflect the forfeiture of HL Ordinary Shares by the Sponsors pursuant to Section 1.6, and change all references therein of HL Ordinary Shares to Parent Class A Ordinary Shares and all references therein of HL Warrants.